Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Static and spherically symmetric background

-where $f_{c},f_{n},h_{c},h_{n},\phi _{c},\phi _{n},P_{c},P_{n}$ are constants and the lowercase index $"c"$ stands for center.
-To avoid singularities and ensure the geometrical regularity of the star at the center $r=0$ we must impose the following boundary conditions
+Here $f_{n}$, $h_{c}$, $h_{n}$, $\phi_{c}$, $\phi_{n}$, $P_{c}$, $P_{n}$ are constants, and the lowercase index $"c"$ designates the center of the star.
+The value of $\phi_c$ is not arbitrary but must be fixed by the value of the field at spatial infinity.
+To avoid singularities and ensure geometrical regularity of the star at the center, we impose the following boundary conditions: